 Building on his original idea, C.C.
 Crispen came up with an alternative in 1928 for homes that had winding staircases.
 This new invention became the Elevette®, and it was the first residential, electric elevator, designed for homes with unconventional staircases.
 Soon, home elevators and chair lifts became more common as other manufacturers raced to find their own corner of the residential elevator market.

-Although many individuals have built upon the ancient technology of ropes and pulleys and hoists, the story behind the home elevator is really the story behind Inclinator.
+Although many individuals have built upon the ancient technology of ropes, pulleys, and hoists, the story behind the home elevator is really the story behind Inclinator.
 Before its inception, C.C.
-Crispen simply wanted a way to help his neighbor; and it was that passion for caring for others, and the need to improve their quality of life that’s allowed his Company to flourish.
+Crispen simply wanted a way to help his neighbor; and it was that passion for caring for others, and the need to improve their quality of life that allowed his Company to flourish.
 As home elevators grow increasingly common and modernized, they’ve become sensible investments for those who require a wheelchair or the aid of a walker to get around.

 The goal for Inclinator Company of America, as well as home elevators in general, has always been to keep people in the homes they love, surrounded by memories and their loved ones, despite infirmity or injury.
 In a time where many seniors feel forced to enter retirement communities or nursing homes, a home elevator can be a life changer.